BetterThanTomorrow/calva-docs/docs/formatting.md

 We have tried to make Calva's formatter so that it _just works_.
 It is enabled by default for Clojure files, and unconfigured it mostly follows Bozhidar Batsov's [Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide).
 Calva uses [cljfmt](https://github.com/weavejester/cljfmt) for the formatting.

+!!!
+Tips
+    Calva's code formatter sets the default keybinding of its **Format Current Form** command to `tab`.
+Meaning that most often when things look a bit untidy, you can press `tab` to make things look pretty.
+Good to know, right?
+For performance reasons it only formats the current enclosing form, so sometimes you want to move the cursor up/out a form (`ctrl+up`) first.
+See [The Paredit Guide](paredit.md) for more on moving the cursor structurally through your code.

 With the default settings, Calva's formatting behaves like so:

 * formats as you type (when entering new lines)